With summer ending in Michigan City, now is an ideal time to get ahead on air conditioner maintenance.

 2. Clean the Outside

-Then turn on the vacuum to gently clean the metallic fins.
-These parts are also called condenser coils and divert heat away from your system.
+Then use the vacuum to cautiously clean the metallic fins.
+These parts are also known as condenser coils and transfer heat away from your system.

-You need to be cautious with these fragile coils.
-Misshapen or crumpled fins can impact efficiency.
+You need to be careful with these fine coils.
+Misshapen or crinkled fins can impact efficiency.

 3. Fix Bent Fins

-Use a butter knife to adjust warped fins.
+Use a butter knife to straighten warped fins.
 You can also buy a fin comb from an appliance part store.
-A pro from Paniccia Heating & Cooling should take care of extensive damage.
+A pro from Paniccia Heating & Cooling should fix severe damage.

 4. Clean the Inside

-After extracting the fan, pull out leaves and other yard waste.
-Then mop the inside of the system with a wet sponge.
+After taking out the fan, fish out leaves and other yard rubbish.
+Then wipe the inside of the equipment with a wet cloth.

 The only coil cleaner you need is water.
 Use gentle pressure from a hose nozzle to rinse the fins, spraying water from the inside out.
-Replace the fan once you’re completed.
+Put the fan back in once you’re completed.

 5. Test Your Air Conditioner

-It’s safe to restore power and turn your air conditioner back on.
-If it’s not running properly, contact us a call at 219-872-2198.
+Now it’s time to restore power and turn your air conditioner back on.
+If it’s not working properly, contact us a call at 219-872-2198.

 Related: Air Conditioner Service: Pay a Little Now, Save Later